JamesCarnley/tolygotchi/README.md

 # tolygotchi
-Fun little Tamagotchi game on Solana in Analtoly's namesake
+Fun little Tamagotchi game on Solana in Anatoly's namesake.
+Built for OnionDAO 2025.